 This is a family run campsite close to a popular town.
 It has a friendly feel and there's acres of land to explore whether with children, a dog or alone.

 Touring caravans, motorhomes and tents are all welcome to pitch at Holme Valley Camping and Caravan Park in West Yorkshire.
 There are 62 pitches, of which 12 are hardstanding, and all have 16A electric hook-ups.
-If you need help pitching, there are plenty of members of staff to assist – and there are no rules, so it doesn’t matter whether you’re nose in or nose out.
+If you need help pitching, there are plenty of members of staff to assist.
 Seasonal pitches can be accommodated, too.

 In terms of on site amenities at this campsite, the washblock has toilets, showers (which are free to use), basins and disabled facilities.
 A great feature is the family bathroom – you'll be charged £3.50 for 45 minutes, but it can be hired for longer periods.
 This is a luxury for grown ups and somewhat of an essential for those with little ones for whom bathtime is part of the daily routine.
 Underfloor heating will keep little tootsies warm.
 But in general, the campsite's washblock is modern and clean, with vibrant tiles and in the showers is a shelf to keep clothing away from the water.